idfive/Developer-Documentation/docs/front-end/02-accessibility.md

 ### Hidden Elements

 Hidden elements should not be able to be tabbed to.
-The typescript file \*\*accessibility.tss (located at `source/js/utilities/accessibility.ts`) contains a Mutation Observer that watch for elements with aria-hidden or hidden attribute change and updates the tabindex for focusable children of the target element.
-This _should_ handle disabling keyboard tabbing for hidden elements, but we need to ensure that `aria-hidden` is bieng set, and that it's working by testing thoroughly.
+The typescript file **accessibility.ts** (located at `source/js/utilities/accessibility.ts`) contains a Mutation Observer that watch for elements with aria-hidden or hidden attribute change and updates the tabindex for focusable children of the target element.
+This _should_ handle disabling keyboard tabbing for hidden elements, but we need to ensure that `aria-hidden` is being set, and that it's working by testing thoroughly.

 ### Tabbing index